Q&A: Sam Felix, Director of Audience + Platforms @ The New York Times

 It’s a project in flight, but it’s been a really fascinating body of work this year given everything that’s happened in 2018 — with all of the platforms and the big questions we have to think about when it comes to privacy, trust, aggregation, bundling subscriptions, and what it means when a platform might be doing something that feels directly competitive to our business model, or on the surface feels really helpful to getting journalism to big audiences, but might not ultimately help us actually achieve that goal in the long run.

-It’s a big thought experiment, but something I think all publishers should be spending a big chunk of time doing often as these platforms update and change and regulation starts to get into the conversation.
+It’s a big thought experiment, but it’s something I think all publishers should be spending a big chunk of time doing often as these platforms update and change and regulation starts to get into the conversation.

 What’s the most interesting thing you’ve seen recently from a media outlet other than your own?